 Clothing also plays a key role.
 The pilot is clad in several layers between overalls (about 1 kg), underwear, jersey and balaclava composed mainly of Nomex (a flame-retardant material used by NASA for aerospace suits and tested between 600 and 800°C) not forgetting the helmet-which weighs 1.25 kg-and, as mentioned above, the Hans (head and neck support).

 No surface of the body remains uncovered (for safety reasons, known very well by Romain Grosjean at the potentially dramatic accident during the Bahrain Grand Prix in 2020).
 As a result, the temperatures that can be reached inside the passenger compartment when so harnessed are prohibitive reaching up to 50°C with 80% humidity (in extreme cases).
 Conditions at the limits for a human being.
-This, together with the physical and mental exertion required to complete a grand prix, leads the rider to lose up to 4 kilograms of weight-primarily liquids-in the course of a single race.
+This, together with the physical and mental exertion required to complete a grand prix, leads the driver to lose up to 4 kilograms of weight-primarily liquids-in the course of a single race.

 In order to limit possible health and performance complications from such temperatures, riders try to maintain a reduced percentage of fat mass so as to help their bodies thermoregulate.
 To achieve this, they follow a special nutrition plan and workouts tailored to their needs.